Swingate Chain Home Radar Station

 There are some great hikes along the White Cliffs in either direction out of Dover.

-This is along the White Cliffs Path, along the 16.6 km segment from Walmer to Dover.
+This is along the White Cliffs Path, along the 16.6 km segment from Walmer to Dover.Étretat and Fécamp on the Normandy Coast

 The White Cliffs are up to 110 meters tall.
-They're made up of soft, white, very fine-grained chalk formed mainly from the calcium carbonate from coccolithophores, single-celled planktonic algae whose remains sank to the bottom of the sea during the Cretaceous period, which was 145-66 million years ago.
+They're made up of soft, white, very fine-grained chalk formed mainly from the calcium carbonate from coccolithophores, single-celled planktonic algae.
+Their remains sank to the bottom of the sea during the Cretaceous period, 145-66 million years ago.
 There are some streaks of black flint within the chalk.

 The chalk was part of a land bridge joining what is now southeastern Britain to northern France.
 Two major floods, about 425,000 and 225,000 years ago, cut through the chalk and started the formation of what the English call the Strait of Dover within the English Channel, and the French call Pas de Calais within la Manche.